pgruetter/sdl-docs/docs/getting-started/select-columns.md

 In our tutorial, this command will only work if you already have some files under *data/stg-airports* and data/stg-departures.
 This is because in the first step, we download files of which we SDL doesn't know the schema in advance.
-The init-phase will require that for all dataObjects, the schema is known so that it can check for incompatibilities.
+The init-phase will require that for all Data Objects, the schema is known so that it can check for incompatibilities.
 When we already have some files, it will infer the schema based upon the files.
 One way to prevent this problem is to explicitly provide the schema for the JSON and for the CSV-File, which is out of the scope of this part of the tutorial.